 We received a book (Too Small To Ignore) written by the President & CEO of C.I., Dr Wess Stafford, who was raised in a village in

 To catch you up – Compassion International’s mission is “releasing Children from poverty in Jesus’ name.”
+Children in third world countries are not lucky enough to have the social security safety blanket that we benefit from in the US, so it is our job as more fortunate people, to help them.
+Living in the US can have its problems but once you know how to get a Social Security card you will be protected from life threateningly extreme poverty.
 One chapter shares, “at its very core, poverty is a mind-set that goes far beyond the tragic circumstances.
 It is the cruel, destructive message that gets whispered into the ear of millions by the enemy Satan himself: ‘Give up!
 You don’t matter.
 Nobody cares about you.
 Look around you: Things are terrible.
 Always have been, always will be.
 Think back.
 Your grandfather was a failure.
 You’re parents couldn’t protect or take care of you.
 Now it’s your turn.
 You, too, will fail.
-So just give up!’” (p 184).
+So just give up!'” (p 184).

 Dr. Stafford contines to write, “One of my favorite stories of the power of child sponsorship didn’t happen in the realm of my organization; it was some other effort whose name I have lost.
 But to me, it epitomizes the wonder power of a concerned adult to change a child’s life.
 In this case, it was a British schoolmarm who sometime around 1970 began to sponsor a little boy in

 “Dear Sponsor,” He wrote in the beginning.
 “Here is a picture of me.
 You can see that I am not very handsome.”

 His British sponsor smiled warmly and wrote back, “I think you are wrong about that.
 I have your picture on my desk.
 I look at you every day, and I think you are very handsome.”